 Not all search results are equally relevant, so you should allow the LLM to filter by quality.

-For example, when you query a vector database like ChromaDB , it can (if configured) return results ranked by cosine similarity, a score measuring how close the query embedding is to each document embedding.
-A score of 1.0 means the query and embedding have identical semantic meanings, 0.5 means they are somewhat related, and 0.0 means they are unrelated.
+For example, when you query a vector database like ChromaDB configured to use cosine distance, it returns results ranked by how semantically close each document embedding is to the query embedding.
+Converting cosine distance to a similarity score (using similarity = 1 - distance) gives a value between -1 and 1, where 1.0 means the query and embedding have identical semantic meanings, 0.5 means they are somewhat related, and 0.0 means they are unrelated.

 This keeps low-quality results out of the LLM’s context window entirely.
 When Claude asks for min_score=0.7, the RAG tool enforces this at retrieval time and filters out anything below that threshold.